kalekundert/bind_dna/notebook/20191209_ligate_linker_n_via_naimudden2016/ligate_linker_n_via_naimudden2016.rst

    green and not had this problem.

    It is worth noting that the left gel in Figure 1d, which shows only FITC, still makes it seem like a majority of the FITC was ligated to the mRNA.
+   But they may have done an rNA spin-column clean up before running that gel, which would've made the linker-N band artificially dim.
+(This step is not mentioned in [Naimudden2016]_, but is mentioned in [Naimudden2011]_).

 Considerations
 ==============